yousty/pg_eventstore/docs/appending_events.md

 ### Duplicated event id

-If two events with the same id are appended to any stream - `pg_eventstore` will only append one event, and second command will raise error.
+If two events with the same id are appended to any stream - `pg_eventstore` will only append one event, and the second command will raise an error.

 ```ruby
 class SomethingHappened < PgEventstore::Event